Kelsey Kemp ’10

 If you would like to set up a visit to campus or have any questions please feel free to call or send me an email.
 I wish you the best of luck in your college search and I hope to hear from you soon!

-Kelsey works for the Office of Admissions, working with prospective students from New Jersey.
+Kelsey works for the Office of Admissions, serving as a counselor for students from the state of New Jersey!

 - Major: Psychology (Clinical)